DCAN-Labs/ExecutiveSummary/ReadMe.md

    - use -s and paths to subject folders, separated by spaces
    - add -o </output/path> to control where the final product is copied for review
    - add -v for verbose output to _log file
-   - add -vv for debugging output to _log file
+   - add -vv for extra debugging output to _log file
    - use --version to print version and exit
+   - use -h to print usage

 #### image_summary.py
-   - relies heavily upon mri_info, fslval, and slicer to extract data and create new .png slices
    - use -n to print parameters for any single nifti
    - use -d to print parameters for any single dicom
    - use -v to do extra logging (verbose mode)
+   - use -h to print usage

 ### /helpers
 #### shenanigans.py